-- A written Individual Health Care Plan for a Child with Special Health Care Needs, OCFS-LDSS-7006 must be submitted to meet this requirement.
+- A written Individual Health Care Plan (IHP), for a Child with Special Health Care Needs must be submitted.
+Form OCFS-LDSS-7006, Individual Health Care Plan for a Child with Special Health Care Needs, may be used to meet this requirement.
 (See Section 2: Children with Special Health Care Needs.) - Form OCFS-6029, Individual Allergy and Anaphylaxis Emergency Plan for children with a known allergy, and the information on the child's OCFS-LDSS-0792, Day Care Enrollment (Blue Card). - An order from the child's health care provider to administer the emergency medication including a prescription for the medication.
-The OCFS Medication Consent Form (Child Day Care Program), OCFS-LDSS-7002 may be used to meet this requirement. - Written permission from the parent to administer the emergency medication as prescribed by the child's health care provider.
-The OCFS Medication Consent Form (Child Day Care Program), OCFS-LDSS-7002 may be used to meet the requirement. - Instruction on the use and administration of the emergency medication that has been provided by the child's parent, child's health care professional or a health care consultant.
+The OCFS Medication Consent Form Child Day Care Program, OCFS-LDSS-7002, may be used to meet this requirement. - Written permission from the parent to administer the emergency medication as prescribed by the child's health care provider.
+The OCFS Medication Consent Form - Child Day Care Program, OCFS-LDSS-7002, may be used to meet the requirement. - Instruction on the use and administration of the emergency medication that has been provided by the child's parent, child's health care professional or a health care consultant.